Asylum granted to Cuban pilot refugee who landed in the Everglades

 “His life was in danger before he left Cuba.
 He had two incidents in particular where he was arrested and detained for at least three days on each occasion,” said Soto.
 “There was a detention in which he didn’t have food or water for many hours at a time.”

-At one point, Machado said he was falsely accused of taking combustible materials and the second time he was arrested for not acting appropriately because he saw government agents beat down several people.
-He expressed he didn’t like that and was taken into custody.
+At one point, Machado said he was falsely accused of taking combustible materials, and the second time he was arrested for not acting appropriately because he saw government agents beat down several people.
+He expressed he didn’t like what he saw and was taken into custody.

-Machado said he is now worried for his family back in Cuba, he has spoken to them and he fears for their lives.
+Martinez Machado said he is now worried for his family back in Cuba.
+He has spoken to them and he fears for their lives.

-He also mentioned plans to leave for Houston soon, where he wants to get a job and start a new life.
+Martinez Machado said he plans to head to Houston, where he has a friend.
+He also wants to get a job and start a new life.

 Copyright 2023 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.